ganminghao/LSTM_CyptoForecast/README.md

 This is a naive attempt to predict Bitcoin returns (15-minute intervals) using an LSTM-based model.
 After losing half of my investment in the cryptocurrency market, I decided to try turning losses into profits by using a machine learning model.
 This is a completely new field for me (my experience so far has been limited to watching a few of Li Hongyi's YouTube videos).
 Thanks to the powerful Python libraries and ChatGPT, I managed to run the training code successfully.
 However, the model has proven ineffective in predicting returns.

-# Get data
+# Get data / Feature selection
 By using API from OKX, I obtained basic BTC K-line features (Open, Close, High, Low) and trade volume in 15-minute intervals.
 I then generated SMA features, K-line-related features (Upper/Lower shadow, Range-to-change, Close-Open, High-Low, etc.), and 15-minute returns calculated recursively from closing prices.
+In the training section, i set 'return' as lable instead of prices.

 The data is written into a CSV file for further analysis.
 （see get_past_data.py)